 After trying out several models from different manufactures, I’ve finally found a winner that is perfect for transcription.
 Senal SMH-1000 are the best headphones for transcription that I’ve used.
 Period.
 Mind you, I’ve been transcribing for over 10 years and I’ve tried and used over 20 different models.

-I got an email a couple of weeks ago asking me which headphone I’d recommend for transcription.
+A couple of weeks agon, I got an email asking me which headphone I’d recommend for transcription.
 And rather than give a single recommendation, I thought it best to write a post about my process of finding a new pair of headsets for transcription and share it with you.

 3 Best Headphones for Transcription